Derol

 Derol or Dedol is a village in the Sabarkantha district of Gujarat, in western India.

 History

-Derol was a Sixth Class princely state, including a second village in Mahi Kantha Agency and ruled by Koli chieftains.
+Derol was a Sixth Class princely state, including a second village in Mahi Kantha.

 It had a combined population of 837 in 1901, yielding a state revenue of 1,823 Rupees (1903–1904, mostly from land), paying tributes of 513 Rupees to the Gaikwar Baroda State and 47 Rupees to Idar State.